bhi-kimlab/BiSpark/docs/README.md

 # BiSpark on Amazon cloud

-Now pre-built BiSpark AMI(AMI#: xxx, Region: Ohio) is available on the Amazon EC2.
+Now pre-built BiSpark AMI(AMI#:ami-dcab9ab9, Region: Ohio) is available on the Amazon EC2.
 Belows are step-by-step procedure of how to deploy the BiSpark by using the AMI.

 - Creating cluster instance based on BiSpark AMI.
   1. Set the region of EC2 as US East (Ohio).
   2. In the left menu, select ‘IMAGES – AMIs’.
   3. Change search filter from ‘Owned by me’ to ‘Public Images’.
-  4. Enter the image name ‘ami-XXXXX’.
+  4. Enter the image name ‘ami-dcab9ab9’.
   5. After selecting the AMI with the name ‘BiSpark’, press Launch button.
   6. Select the instance type that has more than 8GB memory and press ‘Next: Configure Instance Details’.
   7. Set the number of instances in the cluster and press ‘Next: Storage’.